 Here’s a great example from the PopUp Business School.

-For their campaign, they asked business owners, self-employed people, and people considering starting a business to join in.
-The photo challenge asked those people to share a photo that illustrated what they do (or want to do).
+They asked business owners, self-employed people, and people considering starting a business to join in for their campaign.
+The photo challenge asked those people to share a photo illustrating what they do (or want to do).

 The winner would receive a £200 Amazon gift voucher, with a £50 voucher for 4 runners up.